svenbuder/multiwave_galah/README.md

 A repository for the hands-on session *Optical stellar spectroscopic insights into multi-wavelength astronomy* of Day 1 (6 May 2025) of the [2025 Australia/eROSITA-DE multi-wavelength school](https://astronomyaustralia.org.au/event/2025-australia-erosita-de-multi-wavelength-school/).

+You can find the slides in this repository [here](https://github.com/svenbuder/multiwave_galah/blob/main/multiwave_galah_slides.pdf).

 ## 0 Required python packages

 - numpy